influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/_index.md

 **Default maximum number of columns**: 250

+**Configurable maximum number of columns**: 1000

 Each row must include a time column, with the remaining columns representing tags and fields.
-As a result, a table can have one time column and up to 249 field and tag columns.
+As a result, a table with 250 columns can have one time column and up to 249 field and tag columns.

 If you attempt to write to a table and exceed the column limit, the write request fails and InfluxDB returns an error.

-When creating or updating a database, you can configure the table column limit to be lower than the default or up to 1000, based on your requirements.
-After you update the column limit for a database, the limit applies to newly created tables; it doesn't override the column limit for existing tables.
+If you update the column limit for a database, the limit applies to newly created tables; doesn't override the column limit for existing tables.

 Increasing your column limit affects your {{% product-name omit=" Clustered" %}}
 cluster in the following ways: